Prodigal-Blockchain/PeerToPlay_Scripts/README.md

 ## Playing the Match

 1. To play the match, replace `instaAccountAccount` address and `EOAAddress` address.
-Only the owner can start the match.
 Run:

    ```sh
    node playMatch.js